 “I do remember very clearly one of the challengers there to present his case and objections saying to me, ‘Why it is there is a full-page color photo of a negro in the opening section and Miss Homecoming is in black and white?’
 He was dead serious about it.”

-Perry flips through the Glom; looking back, she understands the question.
+Perry flips through the Glom; looking back, she kind of understands the question.

 “This year’s Glomerata has a large opening section and more color,” Sauber told The Plainsman the week before the books were distributed.
 “The staff has tried to present diverse elements of campus life and a somewhat unique train of thought copy.”